wtoivo/RM2-F2F-quali-book/docs/03-data-collection-processing.md

 - Make a copy of the recording from Stream onto a secure file sharing network (i.e. One Drive via Office 365).
 - Delete the recording from Stream as soon as you have done this (double-/triple-check you have saved the recording properly beforehand!).
 - Make sure that you only share the anonymised transcript with the group via One Drive.
-- **Do not share** via social media, google drive or personal email which is not secure.
+- **Do not share** via social media, Google Drive or personal email which is not secure.
-- See the University guidelines on handling confidential data: https://www.gla.ac.uk/myglasgow/it/informationsecurity/confidentialdata/
+- See the [University guidelines](https://www.gla.ac.uk/myglasgow/it/informationsecurity/confidentialdata/) on handling confidential data

 ### Processing data: Transcribing